 Read moreA plant coordinate system is a spatial reference framework tailored to the specific needs of a facility or industrial environment.
 It defines three-dimensional positions within the plant, enabling consistent and […]

-Read morePOD (Point Object Data) is a point cloud format developed by Bentley Systems, designed for high-performance handling and visualization of large datasets in tools like MicroStation and Pointools.
-It supports […]
+Read morePOD (Point Object Data) is a proprietary point cloud file format developed by Bentley Systems.
+It is specifically optimised for the efficient visualisation, analysis, and management of large-scale 3D point […]

 Read morePoint cloud formats are file types used to store 3D point cloud data, representing the geometry of scanned objects or environments.
 Formats may include additional metadata such as color, intensity, […]

-Read morePoint cloud streaming refers to the real-time or near-real-time transfer of 3D point cloud data over a network, allowing remote viewing and interaction without downloading the entire dataset.
-This is […]
+Read morePoint cloud streaming refers to the live or near-live transmission of three-dimensional point cloud data over a network, allowing users to interact with or visualise large 3D datasets remotely without […]

 Read morePredictive Maintenance refers to an approach in which the condition of equipment and systems is continuously monitored using various sensors and data collection methods.
 The goal is to predict potential […]